xianminx/xianminx.github.com/_posts/2013-06-24-use-probability-to-approach-pi.md

 lucas@lucas-ubuntu:~/dev/workspace/pi$
 ```
 ## Conclusion
 When iteration is set to 100,000,000, it takes about half a minute on my i7 Core Mac Pro with precision only to 3 digits.
-This algorithm is unacceptable.
+This algorithm is **unacceptable**.